TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 - add +1 if they have a relevant *skill*,
 - add +1 if they have a relevant *item*,
 - add +1 if *helped* by circumstances or by someone else (but they share any risk or consequence)
+- subtract -1 for each relevant :hoverxref:`hindrance <hindrances>` that affects the character

 then check the total: